isomerpages/moh-vaccinegov/_locations/Joint Testing & Vaccination Centres (Vaccination Wing).md

 description: ""
 ---
 ### **JTVC Locations (Vaccination Wing)**
-The clinics and polyclinics are currently offering Monovalent Pfizer-BioNTech/Comirnaty.
-Bivalent Pfizer-BioNTech/Comirnaty will only be available at end of the year.
+The clinics and polyclinics are currently offering Monovalent Pfizer-BioNTech/Comirnaty vaccine.

+The Bivalent Pfizer-BioNTech/Comirnaty vaccine will only be available by the end of the year.

+**Moderna** **Bivalent** **vaccine**<br>
-If you wish to receive the Bivalent Moderna vaccine, you may visit the nearest Joint Testing and Vaccination Centre (JTVC)
+The Moderna Bivalent vaccine is available only at Joint Testing and Vaccination Centres (JTVC).
+If you wish to receive the Moderna Bivalent vaccine, you may visit the nearest JTVC.
+Persons aged 18 to 49 years will need to book an appointment via the SMS invitation received.
+Persons aged 50 years and above may walk-in to the JTVC for their Moderna Bivalent vaccination

 **For COVID-19 additional booster doses:**